ais-one/cookbook/README.md

 Roadmap and latest updates can be found on the <a href="https://github.com/ais-one/vue-crud-x/wiki" target="_blank">Wiki</a>

+## 3 Changes

+See RELEASE.MD file for change history

+---

 # What Is vue-crud-x

 > A VueJS CRUD component which is customisable and extensible to suit more complex situations such as Nested CRUD, custom filters, forms, use of GraphQL or REST to access various datastores.
 Vuetify is used for frontend UI components but can be changed to alternatives such as ElementUI (with some effort)